Anoka in Anoka County, Minnesota — The American Midwest (Upper Plains)

 The trading post also served as a traveler's rest for settlers and traders using the nearby Red River Oxcart Trail.
 It was the first building constructed in Anoka and provided a temporary home for traders, missionaries and settlers.

 Topics.
-This historical marker is listed in these topic lists: Industry & Commerce • Native Americans • Settlements & Settlers.
+This historical marker is listed in these topic lists: Indigenous Peoples and Communities • Industry & Commerce • Settlements & Settlers.
 A significant historical year for this entry is 1844.

 Location.
 45° 11.5′ N, 93° 23.45′ W. Marker is in Anoka, Minnesota, in Anoka County.
-Marker can be reached from South Ferry Road, 0.3 miles east of South Ferry Street.
+It can be reached from South Ferry Road 0.3 miles east of South Ferry Street.
 Marker is in Peninsula Point Park.
 Touch for map.
 Marker is at or near this postal address: 1460 South Ferry Parkway, Anoka MN 55303, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fireman's Grove (within shouting distance of this marker); Logbooms Meet Sawmills (within shouting distance of this marker); River Highways (about 400 feet away, measured in a direct line); Where Land and Water Meet (about 400 feet away); Bridging the Mississippi (about 400 feet away); Highway of Exploration (about 500 feet away); Circle of Life (about 500 feet away); Who Lived Here / Neighborhood Names / Building a Community (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Fireman's Grove (within shouting distance of this marker); Logbooms Meet Sawmills (within shouting distance of this marker); The Point (within shouting distance of this marker); Two Rivers Historical Park (within shouting distance of this marker); River Highways (about 400 feet away, measured in a direct line); Where Land and Water Meet (about 400 feet away); Bridging the Mississippi (about 400 feet away); Settlement of this place called "Anoka" (about 400 feet away).
 Touch for a list and map of all markers in Anoka.

 More about this marker. painting captions: